k5602/Vulnera/docs/refactor-plan-osv-nvd-pest.md

 - New modules + grammar files for yarn.lock and Gradle (kts/gradle).
 - Swap `ParserFactory` to use Pest implementations with higher priority than legacy regex parser for those files.
 - Validate against comprehensive fixtures.
+- and quick-xml for Maven (pom.xml) instead of regex.

 Phase 4: Cleanups & Docs